 Can Parquet Flooring Be Repaired or Restored?

-Parquet repair UK services are often possible even when floors appear severely worn.
+Parquet repair services in the UK are often possible even when floors appear severely worn.
 Because parquet is made from individual wood blocks rather than large planks, targeted restoration techniques can preserve much of the original layout.

 Floor restoration in progress